Tyler Hoechlin: Acting

 He was cast in Fifty Shades Darker as Boyce Fox, an author, in early 2016.
 Hoechlin did not appear in the finished film but did feature in the sequel Fifty Shades Freed, which was released in 2018.
 The same year, he appeared in The Domestics, a post-apocalytic thriller, which was released on June 28.

 Hoechlin starred in George Gallo's Bigger, in which he played Joe Weider.
 The biopic told the story of the Weider brothers' founding the International Federation of Bodybuilders.
 Bigger premiered on September 13, 2018, in Las Vegas, in conjunction with the Mr. Olympia competition, and was released to cinemas in October.

 The following month, teen drama Then Came You premiered at the Woodstock Film Festival.
 Initially titled Departures when Hoechlin was cast in February 2017, the film was released theatrically in February 2019.

 In July 2019, Hoechlin appeared as Ian Yerxa in the sci-fi drama series Another Life.
 Two months later, Hoechlin starred in Can You Keep a Secret? as Jack Harper.
 The film is an adaptation of the novel of the same name by Sophie Kinsella; it began filming in October 2018.
 In 2020, he was cast as the new voice of Sephiroth for Final Fantasy VII Remake, succeeding George Newbern.
+Hoechlin reprised the role in Remake's first sequel, Final Fantasy VII Rebirth, but was unavailable for the second sequel, Final Fantasy VII Revelation, and was replaced by Travis Willingham.

 In May 2022, he was confirmed to reprise his role as Derek Hale in Teen Wolf: The Movie, for which he also served as a producer.